 Ultimately this will affect the smoothness, flatness and look of the floor.
-Using the same sandpaper grain for the edge and for the field is the best way to get the best-looking floor.
+Using the same sandpaper grain for the edge and for the field is the key to getting the best-looking floor.

-We’re all creatures of habit, whether it’s personal life or professional life, and we get in the process of doing things the same way every time.
+We’re all creatures of habit, whether it’s personal life or professional life.
+We habitually do things the same way every time.

-This is especially true when it comes to sanding hardwood floors – you may not realize that there is new technology that can truly change the way you work, the quality of your work, and how long your job can take.
+This is especially true when it comes to sanding hardwood floors.
+You may not realize that there is new technology that can truly change everything.
+From the way you work, the quality of your work, to how long your job can take.

-Keep reading or watch the video above to find out why ceramic grain sandpaper can change the way you sand – for the better!
+Keep reading to find out why ceramic grain sandpaper can change the way you sand – for the better!